 “Too fair to worship, too divine to love.”
 HEGEL

 In this day and age it can be difficult to meaningfully broach a sense of taboo.
 Well past the age of sex, drugs and rock & roll we’re somewhat immune to that nostalgic notion of blasphemy.
 I won’t look twice at Miley Cyrus riding a wrecking ball, but there is a heady weightiness to the mix of sex and spirituality.
-With a history that goes back to the Yoni and Lingam of ancient Hindu practices, to Paganism, Pan, Kundalini and Tantric philosophies, the marriage of the carnal and the divine has been somewhat buried under a century of lubricated gloss and glam.
+Just like some people show on EhoCams.com, and with a history that goes back to the Yoni and Lingam of ancient Hindu practices, to Paganism, Pan, Kundalini and Tantric philosophies, the marriage of the carnal and the divine has been somewhat buried under a century of lubricated gloss and glam.
 In a time where sexuality has been worn down to it’s most gratuitous incarnation, the concept of sexual communion as having any meaning attached to it is somewhat shocking.
 Sex as prayer?
 Don’t make me blush.

 October 29 – December 15, 2015